hackbio-ca/predicting-disease-causing-mutations/README.md

 ## Abstract

-Proteins are vital for numerous biological processes, with their functions determined by their unique three-dimensional structure, which depends on their amino acid sequence.
-Even minor mutations can disrupt protein folding, stability, and interactions, potentially leading to various diseases [1].
-Using bioinformatics tools and molecular dynamics simulations, we predict how specific genetic mutations disrupt protein structure and function.
-This lets us better understand genetic diseases and may provide insights into developing targeted therapies [2].

-We will focus on understanding how specific mutations alter protein function and potentially lead to misfolding or activity loss.
-By integrating data from genomic databases and leveraging machine learning techniques, we aim to predict which mutations are most likely to cause disease.
-This streamlined approach could provide a foundation for personalized medicine, with treatments tailored based on specific mutations present in a patient's genome, ultimately contributing to more effective disease management.
+Alzheimer’s Disease is the most common cause of dementia[1], causing loss of cognitive brain function and affecting over 55 million people worldwide[2].
+The disease is generally not known to have an individual genetic cause, however, it is influenced by many genes as well as environmental factors and lifestyle[3].
+Regardless of this, about two-thirds of the people with Alzheimer’s are women[4].
+Using bioinformatics tools, we will investigate the risk of Alzheimer's development through genomics.
+This lets us better understand the genetic factors contributing to Alzheimer’s and may provide insights into developing targeted therapies.

+We will focus on predicting the likelihood of Alzheimer’s in females based on the existence of specific single-nucleotide variants (SNVs) in their genetic code.
+Using Deep Genomics’ GenomeKit python repository to process a database of SNVs in women with and without Alzheimer’s and inputting this information into the Borzoi model, we can score variant effects across multiple layers of regulation.
+This streamlined approach could provide a foundation for diagnosing Alzheimer’s, emphasising prevention and early detection, ultimately contributing to effective disease management and highlighting the need for more research on how the disease affects women.

 Sources:
-[1] A. L. M. Li, L. A. Thomas, and J. M. Griffith, "[Predicting the effect of missense mutations on protein structure and function: the PolyPhen-2 and SIFT algorithms](https://academic.oup.com/nar/article/39/17/e118/2411278?login=false)," *Nucleic Acids Research*, vol. 39, no. 17, pp. e118, Sep.
-2011.
-[Online].
-Available: [https://academic.oup.com/nar/article/39/17/e118/2411278?login=false](https://academic.oup.com/nar/article/39/17/e118/2411278?login=false)

-[2] B. Alberts, A. Johnson, J. Lewis, M. Raff, K. Roberts, and P. Walter, "[Molecular Biology of the Cell](https://www.ncbi.nlm.nih.gov/books/NBK26830/)," 6th ed.
-New York: Garland Science, 2014.
-[Online].
-Available: [https://www.ncbi.nlm.nih.gov/books/NBK26830/](https://www.ncbi.nlm.nih.gov/books/NBK26830/)
+[1] Podcasy, J. L., & Epperson, C. N. (2016, December).
+Considering sex and gender in alzheimer disease and other dementias.
+Dialogues in clinical neuroscience. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5286729/

+[2] Alzheimer’s disease: Facts & figures.
+BrightFocus. (n.d.). https://www.brightfocus.org/alzheimers/article/alzheimers-disease-facts-figures

+[3] What causes alzheimer’s disease? | National Institute on Aging.
+National Institute on Aging. (n.d.). https://www.nia.nih.gov/health/alzheimers-causes-and-risk-factors/what-causes-alzheimers-disease

+[4] Why does alzheimer’s affect more women than men?
+BrightFocus. (n.d.-b). https://www.brightfocus.org/alzheimers/article/why-does-alzheimers-disease-affect-more-women-men

 ## Installation